wombleton/gitlaw-nz/acts/M/Machinery Act 1950.md

     _code of practice_ means a recommended practice and includes a description of any commodity, phenomenon, process, or practice, by reference to its nature, quality, strength, purity, composition, quantity, dimension, weight, grade, durability, origin, age, intensity, duration, or other characteristic whatsoever, or any 2 or more of them, and may also include a glossary of terms, definitions, and symbols, or any of them.

-    (2) The Secretary may, from time to time, issue for the purposes of this Act, codes of practice relating to safety in the assembly, maintenance, use or operation of machinery, or any amusement device, and may from time to time amend or revoke any such code of practice.
+    (2) WorkSafe may, from time to time, issue for the purposes of this Act, codes of practice relating to safety in the assembly, maintenance, use or operation of machinery, or any amusement device, and may from time to time amend or revoke any such code of practice.

     Section 26A: inserted, on 6 June 1986, by section 7 of the Machinery Amendment Act 1986 (1986 No 15).